Milk for 5 years old, is it really recommended? Learn more about the benefits of milk for big kids here.

 Myth #2 Fresh milk is better than UHT milk

 Reality – nutritionally speaking, they are more or less, the same.

 After your child turns 1, you can introduce full cream milk in his diet.
-Full cream milk can be pasteurised cow’s milk, UHT (Ultra Heat Treated), or powdered.
+Full cream milk can be pasteurized cow’s milk, UHT (Ultra Heat Treated), or powdered.
 There are no significant differences between these 3 types of milk nutritionally, except for differences in how they are processed, and hence, their shelf-lives.

-The UHT, or ultra-pasteurised milk is heated to a very high temperature for a few seconds, that kills all the pathogen as well as bacterial spores, increasing the shelf life of UHT to 6 to 9 months when it is unopened.
-In contrast, pasteurised milk is heated to a lower temperature for a longer time, and the shelf life is thus shorter, at about two weeks when it is unopened.
+The UHT, or ultra-pasteurised milk is heated to a very high temperature for a few seconds, which kills all the pathogen as well as bacterial spores, increasing the shelf life of UHT to 6 to 9 months when it is unopened.
+In contrast, pasteurized milk is heated to a lower temperature for a longer time, and the shelf life is thus shorter, at about two weeks when it is unopened.

 Myth #3 It is better for my baby to take Hypoallergenic formula or specialised formula

 Reality – Specialised formulas are not going to provide extra nutrition or benefit to your child who is growing well.
 They are prescribed by doctors for children with medical needs.